godwintrav/demo-credit/README.md

 ## Overview

 The Demo Credit Wallet Application is a secure platform that allows users to create accounts, fund their accounts, withdraw funds, and transfer money between users.
-This application is built using Node.js, Express, and TypeScript, with a PostgreSQL database for persistent storage.
+This application is built using Node.js, Express, and TypeScript, with a MySql database for persistent and consistent storage.

 ## Features